 What is Porchetta Romana

 Porchetta Romana is a large cut of pork (almost half), wrapped in its rind and flavoured with herbs.
-It was cooked on a wooden fire, cut in slices and served in a crusty Panino/Rosetta.
+It was cooked on a wooden fire, cut into slices, and served in a crusty Panino/Rosetta.

 Which cut of meat to use